taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Description** :
 Sets custom php.ini within server or location configuration.
 Absolute file path is required.
-When lsapi_process_phpini configuration directive is switched to Off, value for the lsapi_phpini will be silently ignored.
+When lsapi_process_phpini configuration directive is switched to Off, the value for the lsapi_phpini will be silently ignored.

 ---